kvang138/Azure-SOC-and-Honeynet/README.md

  ## Architecture before hardening with security controls

-All inbound connections are allowed.
+All resouces were originally deployed exposed to the internet with all inbound traffics allowed.
+The virtual machine had its Network Security Group and host firewall wide open.

 ### Metrics before hardening